dmportella/docker-beat/README.md

 ## Running locally

-Should be simple to run the application locally it differs jsut slightly between OS.
+Should be simple to run the application locally it differs just slightly between OS.

 ### Linux, Darwin and FreeBSD